-The Club runs instruction days and weekends using either professional or club member instructors.
+The club runs instruction days and weekends using either professional or club member instructors.
 There is usually at least one instructional weekend for beginners.
 Instructionals may also be held for tourers, advanced telemarkers, skaters, snow campers and potential leaders.
 All instruction is based on learning being fun and is held in a positive and encouraging environment.
-Come along, as they are one of the highlights of the season and great social occasions.

 Camping in the snow is a great experience and not as cold as you might expect.
 There is nothing like being snug in your warm sleeping bag while snow falls outside the tent.
 Then waking up to put some tracks in while the snow is still fresh.
 Snow camping allows you to get further afield in Australia’s extensive alpine areas.
 Through multi-day trips to places like Mt Jagungal, the Grey Mare Range or the Bogong High Plains you can visit areas that downhill skiers can only dream about.
 Many of the trips visit the historical bushman’s huts that are scattered around the Kosciuszko National Park so during the evening you can shelter in the hut and cook dinner and relax by the fire before retreating to your tent for the night.